yankev07/BeyondMD_Interview/README.md

 - Write a script that collects and reports various system health information, such as CPU, memory, disk usage, active users, and/or running processes for a debian server.
 - Create an idempotent Ansible playbook that automates the installation and configuration of Docker on a Debian bookworm host, ensuring it correctly handles repeated executions without unnecessary changes to the system state.
 Bonus points if you use vagrant as a local testing environment for your ansible playbook.
 I personally really like the "debian-sandbox/bookworm64" vagrant image.

+## Step 1

+Wrote a sample HTML5/CSS3 script which displays the message "Hello BeyondMD!" as pictured below